Ann Sheridan Drives a Motorcycle, Cary Grant's a War Bride, Howard Hawks Likes Comedy, & Everybody Gets Sick. It's I Was a Male War Bride.

 This is going to be one long trip to the US for Henry.

 With his application approved, Henry officially becomes “A War Bride under Public Law 271 of the Congress.”
 And before he sets foot on US soil, he’ll have to tell this to countless military personnel in positions of power at every checkpoint along the way.

-Oh, and the marriage remains unconsummated because Henry and Catherine still aren’t allowed to sleep in the same building.
-Army regulations…
+Meanwhile, the marriage remains unconsummated because Henry and Catherine still aren’t allowed to sleep in the same building.

 I Was a Make War Bride

-Amazingly, the plan works, and the two finally board the ship.
+Amazingly, the plan works.
+The two finally board the ship.
 After Henry’s true identity is discovered, the navy apologizes to him for all the confusion, and Henry and Catherine finally spend their first night together as man and wife.

 I Was a Male War Bride: A True Story